TimmaLabs/NetsExample/docs/deployment-checklist.md

 * Windows: the supported versions are 7, 8 and 10 (both 32-bit and 64-bit)

 * OS X (Mac): the customer will need to run Windows in a VM (Virtual Machine).
-See the docs for [OS X Integration](./osx-integraton.md).
+See the docs for [OS X Integration](./osx-integration.md).

 ### What type of payment terminal solution does the customer currently have?

-* None: instruct the customer to contact [Nets sales](https://shop.nets.eu/) for ordering one of the [supported payment terminals](#supported-payment-terminals)
+* None: ask which one of the [supported terminals](#supported-payment-terminals) the customer would be interested in.
+We will then deal with contacting [Nets sales](https://shop.nets.eu/) for ordering it.

 * Standalone or integrated:
+  * If the terminal is **not** provided by Nets, ask the customer to terminate his/her current contract and proceed as above
   * If the terminal is **not** one that we support, proceed as above.
-Otherwise...
-  * If the terminal is **not** provided by Nets, ask the customer to switch over to Nets.

 ### What do I need to register a customer with Nets?

 Once the customer has a Nets provided terminal we support, ask the customer for their [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal).
-Then, contact Nets and to check if the customer's payment terminal is running the latest (supported) version.
-They'll need the **payment terminal ID** for this.
-Any required updates to payment terminal software will be taken care of during the [installation process](#installation-on-site--remote).
+Then, contact Nets to check if the customer's payment terminal is running the latest (supported) version.
+Nets will need the **payment terminal ID** for this.
+Any updates required to the payment terminal software will be done during the [installation process](#installation-on-site--remote).

 ### What type of business is the customer running?
 Does it include multiple proprietorships or is everybody under a single company?

 If the customer consists of multiple proprietorships, Nets will need to enable a so-called **Multi-banking support** on the payment terminal.
-Contact Nets about this and they'll provide us the respective IDs (`OperID`) for identifying each sole proprietorship.
+Contact Nets about this and they'll provide us the respective IDs (`OperID`) for identifying each sole proprietorship. **Forward this information to the dev team!**

+### Does the customer have a need to add multiple users (sellers) to the payment terminal?

+If the customer wishes to have their personnel added as sellers to the payment terminal, see below for [instructions]().
+Make a note about the IDs assigned to each seller as this information (`OperID`) will be used for identifying each seller during a payment terminal transaction.

 ### What extra equipment & materials does the customer need?

 * Receipt rolls (Nets ships only 2 along with the original packaging)
 * [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable (with a 90° angle)
+* If the customer is running on a Mac: pre-packaged Windows on a USB stick (see [OS X Integration](./osx-integration.md) for more)

 ## Installation (on-site / remote)